TritonDataCenter/rfd/rfd/0113/README.md

 discussion: https://github.com/joyent/rfd/issues?q=%22RFD+113%22
 ---

-# RFD 113 Triton custom image sharing, transfering, and x-DC copying
+# RFD 113 Triton custom image sharing and x-DC copying

 The following details a proposal for new IMGAPI, CloudAPI, and node-triton functionality to make the following improvements to Triton custom images: